TeamGantt

 Define clarity: Simplify task hierarchies and remove unnecessary choices.

-Design for iteration: Every component must evolve without breaking downstream dependencies.
+Design for iteration: Ensure components evolve without breaking dependencies.

 Prove value early: Track reuse, velocity, and performance from day one.

-Close the feedback loop: Align design validation with engineering sprints.
+Close the feedback loop: Align validation with engineering sprints.

 System Architecture Thinking